VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 translate data as it moves from one domain model to another.

 A business entity such as a customer might exist in several bounded contexts.
-However it may may need to expose different facets or properties that are relevant to a particular bounded context.
+However, it may need to expose different facets or properties that are relevant to a particular bounded context.
 As a customer entity moves from one bounded context to another you may need to translate it so that it exposes the relevant facets or properties for